The Best Infrared Thermometers Tested & Reviewed

 Our Expertise

-The reviewer behind this project, Matthew Lee, has had over three years of experience working with Healthy Kitchen 101 on a variety of review projects.
+The reviewer behind this project, Matthew Lee, has had over three years of experience working with Shouldit on a variety of review projects.
 Besides IR thermometers, he’s also had a hand in developing our waffle maker testing procedures.

 Matthew is part of our Research, Testing, and Review (RTR) Team, responsible for coordinating the logistics of each review session.
 Test Lead Lap Vo oversees this team and operates under the direct supervision of Luna Regina.